santagoy/san-tagoy-xyz/content/games/southern-sky/chargen.md

 - 12 Hit Points (HP)
 - Slaying of 10
-- +2 to saves vs instant death
+- +2 to Saves vs instant death
 - Cleave — Upon slaying an enemy, you are granted another attack.

 #### Gear